dart-lang/site-www/src/_guides/language/language-tour.md

 {{site.alert.version-note}}
   Support for the `mixin` keyword was introduced in Dart 2.1.
-Code in earlier releases usually used `abstract class` instead.
+Code in earlier releases usually used an `abstract class` instead.
 For more information on 2.1 mixin changes, see the [Dart SDK changelog][] and [2.1 mixin specification.][]
 {{site.alert.end}}